msuli1120/repeatcounter/README.md

   2. _compare each letter to see if there is a match_
     * _input: h i , h a_
     * _output: h_
-* _above for trying out the program can filter the same letter out and return it_
+* _above for trying out the program can filter the same letter out and return it, start to make it little complicate_
 ****************************************************************************
 * _start to try taking in 3-letter words_
   1. _program split the words to single letters for the both 3-letter-word_